 is added, the affected range starts from serversi

-and moves anticlockwise around the ring until a serversj
+and moves anticlockwise along the ring until a serversj

 is found.
 Thus, keys located betweensi